0x20/hackerspaces.be/README.md

 Git backend for the content of http://hackerspaces.be feel free to fork, and to send me updates.
 Once I know you're not a spammer, you can get commit rights.

-If you just want to add a new space it's easy, lookinto the <hackerspaces.be\content\spaces> folder, copy one and fill in your details.
+If you just want to add a new space it's easy, look into the *hackerspaces.be\content\spaces* folder, copy one and fill in your details.
 Editing an exiting space works the same way.

-This repo get synched with the site every hour, so if your pull request has been accepted in the master branch, wait till the hour changes to check the site.
+This repo gets synched with the site every hour, so if your pull request has been accepted in the master branch, wait till the hour changes to check the site.

 You are encouraged to write scripts, for instance, one that would pull a calender feed into git, and displays it nicely on the page.
 Or a script that checks twitterfeeds for tags and pushes that info to the repo.

 ## Basic Installation

 Get the hyde source by cloning [this repository](https://github.com/hyde/hyde).